KPS 9566: Design

 In principle, KPS 9566 is similar to the Wansung character set defined by the South Korean KS X 1001 standard, although the two are not compatible.
-Both encode a section of punctuation, symbols, jamo, kana and alphabetical characters, followed by a subset of the possible modern Chosŏn'gŭl syllables, followed by a section of Hanja.
+Both encode a section of punctuation, symbols, jamo, kana and alphabetical characters, followed by a subset of the possible modern Hangul syllables, followed by a section of Hanja.
 However, KPS 9566 uses a different ordering of jamo and syllables to conform with North Korean lexicographical ordering standards.
 KPS 9566 also includes 28 explicitly rotated punctuation characters for vertical typography, which KS X 1001 does not, and encodes each Hanja only once, whereas KS X 1001 encodes several Hanja with multiple readings multiple times.

-KPS 9566-97 encodes a total of 2679 Chosŏn'gŭl syllables and 4653 Hanja.
+KPS 9566-97 encodes a total of 2679 Hangul syllables and 4653 Hanja.
 This provides better coverage than the 2350 syllables encoded by Wansung code: for instance, the 똠 character used in the name of 똠방각하, a noted Korean literary work, does not have an assigned Wansung codepoint, but has one (38-02) in KPS 9566.
 The Hanja section includes 4652 characters from the Unified Repertoire and Ordering and one from CJK Unified Ideographs Extension A. The entirety of row 15, the latter half of row 44 (after the syllables block) and the latter half of row 94 (after the Hanja block) may be used for user-defined purposes.

 KPS 9566 is especially distinguished by its inclusion of several special characters from North Korean political life.
 Specifically, it includes the hammer, sickle and brush emblem of the Workers' Party of Korea, both uncircled and circled (code points 12-01 and 12-02), and two groups of three special-purpose characters which spell out the names of the North Korean leaders Kim Il Sung (김일성) and Kim Jong Il (김정일) in a special decorative font (code points 04-72 to 04-74 and 04-75 to 04-77, respectively).
 The syllables for Kim and Il, which are identical in the spelling of both names, are encoded twice.
 KPS 9566-2011 additionally includes the name of Kim Jong Un (김정은) as code points 04-78 to 04-80.

 Due to these special characters, there is currently no full round-trip compatibility between KPS 9566 and Unicode, unless unsupported characters are mapped to the Private Use Area.